Probabilistic Predictions of Option Prices with Modular Approximate Bayesian Inference: Introduction

-Early work on inference involving option prices has tended to adopt simplistic assumptions regarding mispricing of the theoretical model.
-For instance, when using generalized method of moments (GMM) ( \citealp{jiang2005model}) or calibration methods that minimize the sum of squared errors between the observed and theoretical option prices ( \citealp{bates1996jumps,pan2002jump}), the assumption made is that the pricing error is additive and homogeneous across option moneyness and maturity.
-While several studies have used more sophisticated models that are capable of linking the theoretical option price to its observed counterpart\ (e.g. \citealp{eraker2004stock}, \citealp{lim2005parametric}, \citealp{martin2005implicit}, and \citealp{forbes2007inference}), an inherent tension exists between jointly specifying a perfect theoretical model that relies on arbitrage-free assumptions \textit{and} a flexible statistical model that adequately captures the deviations between the theoretical price and prices observed in the market.
-Notably, in such a framework, misspecification of the statistical model can have an impact on inference about the theoretical pricing model, and vice versa; making assessment of the accuracy of either component difficult to gauge.
+Predicting future option prices is a complex task that relies on sophisticated theoretical models to capture well-documented features such as option-implied volatility smiles and smirks; see, e.g., \cite {bates1996jumps}, \cite{pan2002jump}, \cite{eraker2004stock}, \cite {fulop2015self}, and \cite{feunou2019good}.
+To undertake this task, modelling assumptions on the empirical mispricing of the theoretical model are typically adopted.
+These assumptions run the gambit from simple, e.g., pricing errors that are additive and homogeneous ({\citealp{bates1996jumps,pan2002jump}}; { \citealp{jiang2005model}}), to quite complex (\citealp{eraker2004stock}, \citealp{lim2005parametric}, \citealp{martin2005implicit}, and \citealp{forbes2007inference}).
+However, an inherent tension exists between jointly specifying a perfect theoretical model that relies on arbitrage-free assumptions \textit{and} a flexible statistical model that adequately captures the deviations between the theoretical price and prices observed in the market\spacingset{1.0}\footnote{We defer to \cite{das1999smiles}, \cite{jones2003dynamics}, \cite{christoffersen2008option} and \cite {almeida2023can} for relevant discussions.}\spacingset{1.8}.
+Crucially, misspecification of the assumed statistical model impacts inferences on the theoretical pricing model, and vice versa; making assessment of the accuracy of either component difficult to gauge.